omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 6. eWallet B forward the details to the user's mobile application.
 7. The user then needs to request a quote from the DEX directly in order to know how many of his choice of currency are needed to send 10 `ABC` to eWallet A. An event is sent to eWallet A/B about the progress.
 8. The user receives the quote back from the DEX on the Mobile application and approves it.
 An event is sent to eWallet A/B about the progress.
-9. The user deposits funds on Plasma in his choice of currency.
-10. The user places the exchange order to get 10 `ABC` from the mobile application.
+9. The user places the exchange order to get 10 `ABC` from the mobile application.
 Once the order has been matched, the user needs to send the funds (10 `ABC`) to eWallet A address on Plasma.
 An event is sent to eWallet A about the progress.
-11. eWallet A receives the Plasma event through the watcher, confirm the consumption and notifies eWallet B. eWallet B forward the event to the user's mobile application to let him know the transaction has been confirmed.
+10. eWallet A receives the Plasma event through the watcher, confirm the consumption and notifies eWallet B. eWallet B forward the event to the user's mobile application to let him know the transaction has been confirmed.
-12. eWallet A POS/Admin panel receives an event in the websocket channel for the transaction request.
+11. eWallet A POS/Admin panel receives an event in the websocket channel for the transaction request.
-13. The user gets what he paid for.
+12. The user gets what he paid for.

 #### eWallet's user (User custody) -> eWallet's user (User custody)

+Prerequisite: The user in the scenario below should have funds on Plasma already.

 1. Using eWallet B mobile app, the user scans a QR code to send tokens to his friends using eWallet A (10 `ABC`) using funds stored in his Ethereum wallet (any currency).
 That QR code contains a string composed of an `ewallet_pub_key` and a transaction request ID.
 2. eWallet B mobile application calls the `transaction_request.consume` endpoint sending the content of the QR code.